Security research underway to ensure you will not be carjacked by hackers

 Prioritizing defensive measures

 Computer security researchers Chris Valasek and Charlie Miller are now widely known for remotely hacking a 2014 Jeep Cherokee.
 As they demonstrated, they could take control of the vehicle’s braking, steering, and acceleration.
-Now the two white-hat hackers are working to better secure vehicles with Cruise Automation, a self-driving car startup owned by General Motors.
+Now the two ethical hackers are working to better secure vehicles with Cruise Automation, a self-driving car startup owned by General Motors.
 They spoke about the critical issues in a presentation at the 2015 Black Hat conference.

 “The evolution of automotive systems has brought us into a world where both highly connected and autonomously operated vehicles are commonplace,” unnamed researchers at device security provider Riscure wrote in a recent white paper.
 “As connectivity of devices increases, so too do risks of hardware and software attacks.
 Not only does the risk of the attacks rise, but the potential impact and fallout of an attack increases exponentially.”